-- 11.2 The business of an Annual General Meeting shall be to: - a. confirm the minutes of previous Society Meeting(s), - b. adopt the annual report on Society business,
+The business of an Annual General Meeting shall be to:

-- - c. adopt the Administrator's report on the finances of the Society, and the annual financial statements, - d. elect a Patron and Life Members if desired, - e. elect persons to vacant positions on the Executive Committee, - f. elect a Financial Auditor or Reviewer independent of the Committee, or vote, by a simple majority, that it is not required. - g. set any subscriptions for the current financial year, - h. consider any motions, - i. consider any general business. - 11.3 The Committee must, at each Annual General Meeting, present the following information: - a. an annual report on the affairs of the Society during the most recently completed accounting period, - b. the annual financial statements for that period, and - c. notice of any disclosures of conflicts of interest made by Committee Members during that period (including a brief summary of the matters, or types of matters, to which those disclosures relate). - 11.4 Following the Annual General Meeting, the Committee will select both the President and Vice-President. - a.
-The selection of President shall be made from within and by the elected Committee and will hold office for the term of one year but may seek reappointment without restriction. - b.
-The selection of Vice-President shall be made from within and by the elected Committee and will hold office for the term of one year but may seek reappointment without restriction.
+- confirm the minutes of previous Society Meeting(s), - adopt the annual report on Society business, - adopt the Administrator's report on the finances of the Society, and the annual financial statements. - the election of a Patron and Life Members if desired, - the election of persons to vacant positions on the Executive Committee, - the election of a Financial Auditor or Reviewer independent of the Executive Committee, or a simple majority vote that it is not required. - set any subscriptions for the current financial year, - consider any motions, - consider any general business.

+The Committee must, at each Annual General Meeting, present the following information:

+- an annual report on the affairs of the Society during the most recently completed accounting period, - the annual financial statements for that period, and - notice of any disclosures of conflicts of interest made by Committee Members during that period (including a brief summary of the matters, or types of matters, to which those disclosures relate).

+Following the Annual General Meeting, the Committee will select both the President and Vice-President.

+- The selection of President shall be made from within and by the elected Council and will hold office for the term of one year but may seek re-appointment without restriction. - The selection of Vice-President shall be made from within and by the elected Council and will hold office for the term of one year but may seek re-appointment without restriction.